LibraryFreedom/tor-exit-package/resources.md

     - [ ] embed tor animation on LFP/torexit

 ## Background resources
+- One page document introducing LFP to your library: https://libraryfreedomproject.org/resources/more-resources/join%20LFP/
 - What is a Tor relay?
 From EFF's Tor Challenge: https://www.eff.org/torchallenge/what-is-tor.html
 - Tor Project's 'About Tor': https://www.eff.org/torchallenge/what-is-tor.html
 - The Tor Browser and Intellectual Freedom in the Digital Age by Alison Macrina: https://journals.ala.org/rusq/article/download/5704/7092